Jatlys/DesignMate/README.md

 - **User Onboarding:** A smooth and intuitive onboarding process for new users.
 - **Responsive UI:** A fully responsive interface that works on all device sizes.
 - **AI-Powered Chatbots:** Integrated LLMs to assist with the design process.
+- **Progress Tracking:** Track the progress of your projects and receive feedback.
+- **Resource Library:** Access to a library of useful tools and resources.
+- **Time Management:** AI assisted time allocation on each phase of the design process.
+- **Icebreakers:** Icebreakers to help you connect with new teammates.

 ## 🛠️ Tech Stack